-Glyoxal (CHOCHO) in the atmosphere originates from the oxidation of biogenic and anthropogenic non-methane volatile organic compounds (NMVOCs).
+Glyoxal (CHOCHO) in the atmosphere originates from the oxidation of biogenic and anthropogenic nonmethane volatile organic compounds (NMVOCs).
 CHOCHO observations are therefore useful to provide information on global NMVOCs emissions.
 In the framework of the Sentinel-5P +Innovation project BIRA-IASB developed a DOAS algorithm able to retrieve CHOCHO columns densities from TROPOMI.
-The algorithm has been extended also to other satellite nadir sensors such as OM, GOME-2A and 2-B in order to temporally expand the CHOCHO time series.
+The algorithm has been extended also to other satellite nadir sensors such as OMI, GOME-2A and 2-B in order to temporally expand the CHOCHO time series.
 Comparison with ground-based MAX-DOAS glyoxal measurements has been carried out showing a good agreement.
 Satellite and ground-based instruments capture similar CHOCHO variability while showing a low bias during winter for mid/high latitudes.

-4 e-Posters/Lightning Talks Sessions Summary & Highlights
+5. e-Posters/Lightning Talks Sessions Summary & Highlights

-4.1 Air Quality
+5.1 Air Quality

-DLR presented a study on the relation between economic development and air quality over the Po Valley looking primarily at NO2 concentrations by means of ERS-2, Envisat, MetOp-A and MetOp-B observations.
-First significant relations, with fewer NO2 pollution outbreaks, were found in 2008 caused by the global financial crisis followed by a second correlation between 2009 and 2014.
+DLR presented a study on the relation between economic development and air quality over the Po Va looking primarily at NO2 concentrations by means of ERS-2, Envisat, MetOp-A and MetOp-B observatio First significant relations, with fewer NO2 pollution outbreaks, were found in 2008 caused by the glo financial crisis followed by a second correlation between 2009 and 2014.

-UFS GmbH described the activities of the Virtual Alpine Observatory (VAO), a network of 12 high altitude research stations deployed throughout the Alpine region.
-VAO aims to contribute to a better understanding of environmental processes in the Alpine region.
-Outcomes and results of the work will support decision makers by balancing economic, social and environmental interests in a sustainable way.
+UFS GmbH described the activities of the Virtual Alpine Observatory (VAO), a network of 12 high altit research stations deployed throughout the Alpine region.
+VAO aims to contribute to a better understand of environmental processes in the Alpine region.
+Outcomes and results of the work will support decise makers by balancing economic, social and environmental interests in a sustainable way.

-Academy for Mathematics, Science, and Engineering presented a review on machine learning algorithms tailored for air quality.
-The team provided a unified and systematic survey of the current machine learning algorithms used to solve multiple air quality monitoring tasks.
+Academy for Mathematics, Science, and Engineering presented a review on machine learning algorith tailored for air quality.
+The team provided a unified and systematic survey of the current machine learn algorithms used to solve multiple air quality monitoring tasks.

-University of Punjab showed an assessment of the air quality over Pakistan by using Sentinel-5P observations.
-Maximum concentrations of CO, HCHO and SO2 were found during summer, winter and pre-monsoon season, respectively.
-The concentration of SO2 increases to about 135.7% and 165.6% over Quetta and Peshawar.
+University of Punjab showed an assessment of the air quality over Pakistan by using Sentinel observations.
+Maximum concentrations of CO, HCHO and SO, were found during summer, winter and monsoon season, respectively.
+The concentration of SO_2 increases to about 135.7% and 165.6% of Quetta and Peshawar.